KohlYumul/ObjorAct2/README.md

 6. Login using the superuser account you created

-7. Post a tweet and click "Go to Admin Page to see Tweets and History" to view the history and tweet you created Now, go back to http://127.0.0.1:8000/ and post a tweet.
+7. Post a tweet and click "Go to Admin Page to see Tweets and History" to view the history and tweet you created

-After posting, you can check the admin page again to see the new Tweet and the corresponding History object that was created automatically by the signal.